kayusDSA/Palmora-Group-HR-Analysis/README.md

 4. Enhance Transparency
 - Publish annual diversity and pay equity reports.
 - Introduce salary bands and role leveling to ensure fairness.
+5. Implement performance-based bonus models company-wide, and ensure regional leadership understands the performance expectations tied to payouts.
+- Introduce annual payroll and performance reviews across all regions to keep compensation aligned with strategic and financial goals.
-5. Create a Gender-Inclusive Workplace
+6. Create a Gender-Inclusive Workplace
 - Train HR and leadership on unconscious bias and inclusive hiring.
 - Set department-level gender balance goals.
 - Launch mentorship and career advancement programs targeted at underrepresented groups.